Pipeline schema

 Add new parameters to the pipeline schema

 If you want to add a parameter to the schema, you first have to add the parameter and its default value to the nextflow.config file with the params scope.
-Afterwards, you run the command nf-core schema build to add the parameters to your schema and open the graphical interface to easily modify the schema.
+Afterwards, you run the command nf-core pipelines schema build to add the parameters to your schema and open the graphical interface to easily modify the schema.

 The graphical interface is oganzised in groups and within the groups the single parameters are stored.
 For a better overview you can collapse all groups with the Collapse groups button, then your new parameters will be the only remaining one at the bottom of the page.
 Now you can either create a new group with the Add group button or drag and drop the paramters in an existing group.
 Therefor the group has to be expanded.
 The group title will be displayed, if you run your pipeline with the --help flag and its description apears on the parameter page of your pipeline.